wazo-platform/wazo-doc/source/administration/ivr/ivr.rst

    ;##### CHOICE 3 #####
-   exten = 3,1,NoOp(pressed digit is 3, redirect to the previous menu dp-ivr-example) exten = 3,n,Goto(dp-ivr-example,s,1)
+   exten = 3,1,NoOp(pressed digit is 3, redirect to the previous menu dp-ivr-example) exten = 3,n,Goto(dp-ivr-example,s,beginning)

    ;##### TIMEOUT #####
-   exten = t,1,NoOp(no digit pressed until 5s, call is redirected to 8000)
-   exten = t,n,Goto(i,1)
+   exten = t,1,NoOp(no digit pressed for 5s, process it like an error) exten = t,n,Goto(i,1)